mcwalrus/go-sentinel/README.md

 Timeouts are always recorded with `timeouts_total` and `errors_total` counters.

-Note, duration metrics will not be exported unless `WithDurationMetrics()` is set.

 ### Retry Handling

 Configure retry with wait strategies for resilient task execution: